"I'm Sales, you know. I don't need the perfect Sales resume. I can sell myself."

 The job description.

-Like we earlier stated, almost all the words in a JD can be construed as keywords which can be used by an HR to screen and shortlist candidates.
+Like we earlier stated, almost all the words in a JD can be construed as keywords that can be used by an HR to screen and shortlist candidates.
 The ATS will break down your resume into individual categories: Education, Contact Information, Skills and Work Experience.
 The desired skills and keywords are then matched against your resume to determine your potential value to the organization.
 Resumes with the highest scores relevant to the specified keywords/phrases will be moved up for further review.

 Now you know how it broadly works.
 But how to trick the ATS into ranking you higher than everybody else?
 The answer to that can range from tiny pointers to a comprehensive breakdown of your resume in accordance with ATS requirements.